Mongolia is one of those countries that goes largely unnoticed by the average traveller but once you come and experience it you will be in awe.

 2. Camp wherever you want

 Outdoor lovers will be thrilled to know that in Mongolia you can pitch a tent virtually wherever you want.
-If you have it in you, hire a car and maybe a driver too and rather than staying in ger camps, stay wherever the heck you want.
+If you have it in you, read some of my best Mongolian road trip tips, hire a car and maybe a driver too, and rather than staying in ger camps, stay wherever the heck you want.
 This option is particularly appealing if you want to be alone because although Mongolia is not densely populated, you will find that there will always be visitors in the main tourist spots, especially around lakes.

 4. Drive through the vastness of the Mongolian steppe…

 There aren’t many places in the world where you can experience the vastness of a country in such an accessible manner.
 The distances in Mongolia from town to town are quite long, everything is far away.
 Anywhere you drive, you will see kilometres and kilometres of grassland, sprinkled with a few gers and herds of animals peacefully eating a free buffet of pasture (in spring and summer).
-I will be honest, after a while, the scenery can get boring, but when I experienced my first road trip for the first time (only from Ulaanbaatar to Kharkhorin), I thought it was fascinating.
+I will be honest, after a while the scenery can get boring, but when I experienced my first road trip from Ulaanbaatar to Kharkhorin for the first time I thought it was fascinating.

 5. … in a Russian van